Hello in Chinese 👋🏽 20 Ways To Greet Someone in Mandarin

 13. 喂!Wèi

-“Hello?” speaking of subways, if you’ve ever been to China you’ve most certainly heard someone shout 喂!
-Wèi into their phone.
+喂“Hello?” speaking of subways, if you’ve ever been to China you’ve most certainly heard someone shout 喂!
+Wèi on your morning commute.

 14. 好久不见!Hǎo jiǔ bú jiàn